tmpfs/async-validate/README.md

 To validate an exact length of a field specify the `len` property.
 For `string` and `array` types comparison is performed on the `length` property, for the `number` type this property indicates an exact match for the `number`, ie, it may only be strictly equal to `len`.

 If the `len` property is combined with the `min` and `max` range properties, `len` takes precedence.

+#### Values

+Used with the `array` type as a shorthand for validating array values, may be an `object` or `array` containing validation rules.

+When `values` is an object it is applied to all array elements in the source array otherwise each `values` entry is compared against each source array entry which allows mixed types to be used in arrays.

+Note that `values` is expanded to `fields`, see [deep rules](#deep-rules).

 #### Enumerable